rackerlabs/design-system/_component_design/actions-menu.md

 ### Cog button states

-When a cog is used on its own, it appears in gray 900 as a default state.
+When a cog is used on its own, it appears in gray900 as a default state.
 Shown are the others states to consider in your designs.

 {% endcolumn %}